cyberegoorg/zbgfx/README.md

 > This is only zig binding.
 For BGFX stuff goto [bgfx](https://github.com/bkaradzic/bgfx).

 > [!WARNING]
-> - Shader compile/shaderc api is first draft and need cleanup.
-> - Binding for DebugDraw is first draft and need cleanup.
 > - `shaderc` need some time to compile.

 > [!NOTE]